Shivansh7201/Technical-Round-101/README.md

 ## Acknowledgements

 - We would like to thank all the contributors who have helped create and maintain this repository.
-Your efforts are greatly appreciated.
+I appreciate your efforts.

 **Happy studying and good luck with your technical interviews!**